Terms of Service

 If you have signed up directly on our website, the Fees are available on the Site and/or in our then current published price list.

-You are responsible for any taxes and for all other charges (for example, data charges and currency exchange settlements).
+You are responsible for any taxes and for all other charges (for example, bank fees, provision fees (or other fees charged by your bank), data charges and currency exchange settlements).
 The price stated for the Service excludes all taxes and VAT charges, unless stated otherwise.

 3.2 Payment shall always be made in advance for the entire term of Service, i.e. monthly or yearly, unless specifically agreed otherwise.
 You will pay the Fees in the currency we have quoted for your account or in the Proposal.
 We reserve the right to change the quoted currency at any time.